-It seems lately everyone wants to know about TSA Precheck.
+If you haven’t heard, everyone wants to know about TSA Precheck.
 What does it mean and how do you get it?
-We’ve been using it now for over a year and I have certainly noticed the uptick in passengers using the expedited lines at the airport.
+We’ve been using it now for almost five years and I have certainly noticed the uptick in passengers using the expedited security lines at the airport.
 We feel it has been worth the investment for the amount of time we spend at airports.
 If you haven’t jumped on the bandwagon yet, here is what you need to know about TSA PreCheck:

 What is TSA PreCheck?